nophora/aws-s3-github-actions/README.md

 The `.github/workflows/production.yml` script is specifically designed for a React app (using TypeScript) and may be adapted for other JS apps.

+This script uploads all asset files (JS, CSS, images, woff, etc), then uploads the `index.html` file before invalidating the CloudFront cache for `/index.html`.

 Includes React-based environment variables `process.env.REACT_APP_API` to connect to an API service as an example.

 Environment variables must exist in GitHub Secrets.